Printed from www.nzmeccano.com

 Free DIY 12 inch GREAT heavy duty roller bearing

 Scrapped a bunch of Strand Patt 223 stage lights from the seventies, and found that the rotating barndoor holders each featured four nice slotted 1/2" brass rollers on bolts.
 Figured they could come in handy - so I got over five dozens of them for a perhaps rainy day.
 Suddenly a coupla 1 ft bolt circle dia, inner flanged rings from another type of luminaire became a DIY GRB.
 I never dreamed about one as a kid, and not even today (promise!) - but as I can't throw anything useful away , I guess I'll keep it.
 Just roll and drill a 60 hole 10" dia spreader ring and bolt up the rollers.
-Also this 1 hr scrapping session netted 3 kg (also +5 dozens) of 1/4" dia 5 " long brass rods for my new lathe to bite into.
-Goes to show that you REALLY should keep everything - as it eventually will come in handy!
+This 1 hr scrapping session also netted 3 kg (also +5 dozens) of 1/4" dia 5 " long brass rods for my new lathe to bite into.
+Shows that you REALLY should keep everything - as it eventually will come in handy!

 Log in to the gallery